 Sometimes it can be hard to spot cheap artificial turf, so here are some tips to spot lower quality grasses.
 Before purchasing, we recommend checking the grass manufacturer’s credibility in the industry.
 Keep reading to learn more!

 Do Your Research

 Look at the grass in person before deciding which one to use for your project.
+We always recommend ordering samples before purchasing artificial grass online.
 Take a look at it up close and hold it in your hands to get a good feel for it.
 It's also very important to set it down and step back.
 It's in this perspective that you'll notice differences in the samples as far as shape, look, and texture.

 If you’re going for a natural look, it’s best to stay away from grasses that are super shiny.
 On top of looking low quality, there are also performance issues with grasses like this.
 A grass with shiny blades will reflect the sun more.
 While this doesn't seem like a huge deal it can greatly affect the use of your space.
 Sun reflection will cause blinding glares and the surface temperature can become hot to the touch.

 Thatch is the brown and green curly grass fibers that are under the green straight blades.
 Thatch is used to make artificial grass look more real, as it replicates dead grass.
 Having thatch fibers is an important feature when assessing if the grass is high-quality.
 Thatch blades also provide stability for the turf and can help keep the grass in an upright position for longer.